In this section you can set several system network related settings.

 - This enables WOL in the kernel driver, make sure the NICs supports this and the feature is enabled in BIOS.

-Support for wireless network was added in openmediavault 3.0.
 The configuration window displays the same IP configuration fields as Ethernet, plus the relevant wireless values: SSID (the wireless network name) and the password.

 Whenever possible, use Ethernet for a NAS server.
 Wireless should not be used in a production server; this feature is intended for extreme cases only.